 In fact, the CEO of Hub Staff had made a statement that virtual assistants offer a better return on investment than the regular workforce.
 Tim Ferriss has also credited the success of his businesses and Kickstarter projects to virtual assistants on many occasions in his blog posts and podcasts.

 Tim suggests that 80/20 is the formula to get press on your side for a triumphant Kickstarter campaign.
 According to him, 20% of the efforts should result in 80% of the press coverage.

 Just so you know, the founders of Linjer Chong and Roman raised 100k in six hours for their startup at Kickstarter.
 More specifically, they designed their pre-launch campaign on Tim’s guidelines and garnered 100k successfully from crowdfunding.

 In Tim’s collaboration with Mike, their campaign caught the attention of biggies in media in 10 days.
 Media houses like Huffington Post and Forbes gave fantastic coverage to Soma.
 For successful media output, Tim Ferriss gave us a 4R principle to make the media list.

 - Relevance: target the audience with similar beliefs and needs for your project.
-(You can quickly build a media list by using Pressfarm’s up-to-date database of journalist contacts spread out across USA, UK, Canada, and Australia)
+(You can quickly build a media list by using Pressfarm’s up-to-date database of journalist contacts across USA, UK, Canada, and Australia)

 - Readership: what is the status of a particular media website in terms of visitor turnover.